hush-shell/hush/book/src/overview.md

 While being somewhat similar to scripting languages like *Lua*, *Python* and *Ruby*, even though it is much simpler than those, *Hush* strives to feel pretty much like *Bash* when it comes to shell capabilities.
 There are only minor syntax differences regarding invoking and interconnecting external programs, and therefore you won't have to learn all the shell syntax again.

-But while most shell and even generic purpose script langauges focus a lot on **flexibility**, *Hush* favors **robustness**, which may come at cost of some flexibility.
+But while most shell and even generic purpose script languages focus a lot on **flexibility**, *Hush* favors **robustness**, which may come at cost of some flexibility.
 As such, the language will make it's best to empower the programmer to write robust scripts that work diverse scenarios.
 It does so by preventing, by design, whole classes of bugs that often occur in shell scripts.

 Being a shell script language, the typical use cases for *Hush* are operating systems instrumenting and infrastructure programming.
 In practice, *Hush* should be a good fit in any scenario where the heavy lifting is done by external programs, and you just need to put them to work together.